 With real-time hourly market prices, it is possible for the price of electricity to be negative for short periods of time.
 This typically occurs in the middle of the night and, under certain circumstances, when energy supply is far greater than demand.
-In the market, some types of electricity generators cannot or prefer not to reduce electricity output for short periods of time when demand is insufficient, and, as a result, some generators may provide electricity to the market at prices below zero.
-Since Hourly Pricing participants pay the market price of electricity, we pay you for using energy during negative priced hours!
+In the market, some types of electricity generators cannot or prefer not to reduce energy output for short periods of time when demand is insufficient, and, as a result, some generators may provide electricity to the market at prices below zero.
+Since Hourly Pricing participants pay the market price of electricity, it's like getting paid to use energy, though other charges still apply.